agarland0/scope-cutter/README.md

 Releases often become overloaded because multiple pieces of work get bundled together into a single goal.

-Scope Cutter asks one question: Does this release resolve to one deliverable, or several?
+Scope Cutter (v0) asks one question: Does this release resolve to one deliverable, or several?

-A release should ship **one artifact or behavior** that can stand on its own.

 ## How it works